editapesa/Professional-README-Generator/Develop/README.md

   In the code editor, select the folder to use and open the Integrated Terminal (or GitBash).
 From there run npm init, followed by npm i, to install a package.json with the required dependencies.

   ## Usage
+  The application can then be started by entering the command node index.js.
+Please see video and screenshots.

   ## Contributing
   Not permitted at this time.